feathersui/feathersui-starling/documentation/help/markdown/text-block-text-renderer.md

 `TextBlockTextRenderer` provides a number of other advanced properties that may be customized, but aren't included in this quick introduction.
 For complete details about available properties, please take a look at the [`TextBlockTextRenderer` API reference](../api-reference/feathers/controls/text/TextBlockTextRenderer.html).

-### How to change font styles when a parent component has multiple states
+### How to change advanced font styles when a parent component has multiple states

 Some components, like [`Button`](button.html) and [`TextInput`](text-input.html), have multiple states.
 It's possible to pass more than one `ElementFormat` to the `TextBlockTextRenderer` so that the font styles change when the parent component's state changes.